-The Board of directors at the year-end included one executive chairman and three non-executive directors.
-The directors are of the opinion that the recommendations of the QCA code have been implemented to an appropriate level.
-The Board, through the chairman and non-executive directors, maintains regular contact with its advisers and public relations consultants in order to ensure that the Board develops an understanding of the views of major shareholders about the Company.
+The Board of Directors at the year-end included one executive chairman and four non-executive directors.
+The Directors are of the opinion that the recommendations of the Code have been implemented to an appropriate level.
+The Board, through the Chairman and non-executive Directors, maintains regular contact with its advisers and public relations consultants in order to ensure that the Board develops an understanding of the views of major shareholders about the Company.

-The Board meets regularly throughout the year, for both committee Board meetings and full operational Board meetings.
-During the year to 31 December 2018 the Board met for a total of 6 meetings and passed resolutions in writing on two occasions.
+The Board meets regularly throughout the year, for both Board committee meetings and full operational Board meetings.
+During the year to 31 December 2019 the Board held a total of 15 meetings and passed resolutions in writing on nil occasions.
 The Board is responsible for formulating, reviewing and approving the Group's strategy, financial activities and operating performance.

-Day-to-day management is devolved to the general manager who is charged with consulting with the board on all significant financial and operational matters.
-Consequently, decisions are made promptly and following consultation among directors concerned where necessary and appropriate.
+Day-to-day management is devolved to the General Manager who is charged with consulting with the Board on all significant financial and operational matters.
+Consequently, decisions are made promptly and following consultation among Directors concerned where necessary and appropriate.

-All necessary information is supplied to the directors on a timely basis to enable them to discharge their duties effectively, and all directors have access to independent professional advice, at the Company's expense, as and when required.
+All necessary information is supplied to the Directors on a timely basis to enable them to discharge their duties effectively, and all Directors have access to independent professional advice, at the Company's expense, as and when required.